Alisdair0/EFFEM_unit/README.md

 Usage
 - Accepts MIDI input and allows for a continuous trigger setting as well.
 - Usable as a standalone VST3 plugin or added audio plugin within digital audio workstations.

+Citations:
+- The Audio Programmer on YouTube (https://www.youtube.com/@TheAudioProgrammer) helped me code a large amount of the beginning code, and from there I adjusted the UI and parameters to my preferences.